rajendarreddyj/eclipse-weblogic-plugin/README.md

 # weblogic-plugin
 Simple weblogic plugin rewritten for new Eclipse Versions(3.x or greater).
-(Original Credit to bea for publishing this plugin before oracle merger).
+(Original Credit goes to bea for publishing this plugin before oracle merger).